-The Company follows procedures on a risk-based approach, relevant to the Company's business model.
+The Company follows procedures of the risk-based approach in regard to the risks relevant to the Company's business model.

-The risk appetite of the Company reflects the levels and the types of risks that the Company is prepared to accept in order to meet its business objectives.
-It is further defined as the amount and type of risks that are considered acceptable when implementing its business strategy.
-Further to the abovementioned, the Board of Directors is responsible for setting and updating the risk appetite and monitoring the Company's risk profile in order to ensure that is aligned to its business strategy.
+The risk appetite of the Company reflects the levels and the types of risks the Company is prepared to accept in order to meet its business objectives.
+It is further defined as the amount and type of risks that are considered being acceptable for implementing its business strategy.
+Further to the abovementioned, the Board of Directors of the Company is responsible for setting and updating the risk appetite and monitoring the Company's risk profile in order to ensure that is aligned to its business strategy.

-The following table sets out the key measures used to monitor the Company's risk profile and that are directly linked to the Risk Register in ICARA report:
+The following table sets out a number of the key measures used to monitor the Company's risk profile:

-Table 2: Company's Risk Tolerance
+Table 2.6: Risk Tolerance

-Risk Type Risk Tolerance Credit Risk "The Company maintains a low risk tolerance for credit risk" Market Risk "The Company maintains a medium risk tolerance for market risk" Operational Risk Information Systems Risk Reputational Risk Data Process Risk Outsourcing Risk Fraud Risk Compliance Risk "The Company maintains a low Risk tolerance for Information Systems Risk" "The Company maintains a zero Risk tolerance for reputational risk."
-"The Company maintains a low Risk tolerance for Data Process Risk" "The Company maintains a zero Risk tolerance for Outsourcing Risk" "The Company maintains a zero Risk tolerance for Fraud Risk" "The Company maintains a zero Risk tolerance for Compliance Risk" Regulatory Capital Risk "The Company maintains a zero Risk tolerance for Regulatory Capital Liquidity Risk "The Company maintains a low Risk tolerance for Liquidity Risk"
+Risk Type Risk Tolerance Credit Risk "The Company maintains a low risk tolerance for credit risk" Market Risk "The Company maintains a medium risk tolerance for market risk" Operational Risk • Information Systems Risk "The Company maintains a low Risk tolerance for Information Systems Risk" Reputational Risk "The Company maintains a zero Risk tolerance for reputational risk."
+Data Process Risk Outsourcing Risk "The Company maintains a low Risk tolerance for Data Process Risk" "The Company maintains a zero Risk tolerance for Outsourcing Risk" Fraud RiskCompliance Risk "The Company maintains a zero Risk tolerance for Fraud Risk" "The Company maintains a zero Risk tolerance for Compliance Risk" Regulatory Capital Risk "The Company maintains a zero Risk tolerance for Regulatory Capital Liquidity Risk "The Company maintains a low Risk tolerance for Liquidity Risk"